ridmaur/TL13/README.md

 # Summit EMEA Lab TL13: Unlock IoT with Adobe I/O

+IMPORTANT: THE ENVIRONMENTS THIS LAB ARE REFERRING TO ARE NO LONGER AVAILABLE.
+HOWEVER ALL CONCEPTS STILL APPLY AND IF YOU SPIN UP YOUR OWN EQUIVALENT ENVIRONMENT YOU WILL STILL BE ABLE TO IMPLEMENT ALL STEPS OF THIS LAB.

 ## Introduction
 Real-time is becoming an omnipresent force in modern experience tech stack.
 The smarter the devices become, the more data and context they need to make complex real-time decisions.
 This requires a flexible, open and cost-efficient platform.
 Adobe I/O is Adobe’s unique platform to integrate, extend or create apps and experience based on Adobe’s products and solutions in your digital ecosystem.
 Adobe I/O has all the resources you need to create next-generation experiences that connect to your customers.